IntersectMBO/cardano-node/doc/reference/multisig.md

 ## atLeast

-The `"type"` key's value, `"atLeast"`, indicates that in order to spend this tx output, we require `"atLeast"` 2 corresponding signatures from the list of payment key hashes.
-The `"required"` key indicates the minimum number of signatures we need to spend the tx output.
+The `type` key's value `atLeast` indicates that in order to spend this tx output, at least 2 corresponding signatures from the list of payment key hashes are required.
+The `required` key indicates the minimum number of signatures needed in order to spend the tx output.

 ```json
 {